 The school meals, cooked and served in the School Canteen, follow our healthy eating food project guidelines.
-The present cost is £2.30 per day for Infants and Juniors.
+The present cost is £2.30 per day for pupils.

 As of April 2018, a new Parent Pay system has been introduced.
 All parents have received details on how to access the system and all payments for school meals should be done through Parent Pay.